psrearick/customer-dashboard/docs/pillars/enterprise-integration.md

 requirements and constraints.
 It addresses the complex challenges of deploying Laravel in regulated industries, multi-tenant SaaS environments, and organizations with strict compliance needs.

-**Target Audience:** Senior developers working in enterprise environments, SaaS technical teams building scalable multi-tenant applications, and development teams working on business-critical systems with regulatory requirements.
+**Target Audience:** Developers working in enterprise environments, SaaS technical teams building scalable multi-tenant applications, and development teams working on business-critical systems with regulatory requirements.

 **Technical Focus:** Real-world enterprise implementation experience, understanding of compliance requirements, and